— prequel story to “In the Service of Samurai.” A young Asaka Ietsugu learns that supernatural beings are real.

 “Asaka-sama, we have been beset by the foulest of demons and nothing we do will rid us of it.”
 The prostrated villager quivered from head to foot on the tatami floor.
 “Please, we are unworthy but would beg for your help!”

 The dire words hung in the air making a strange contrast with the warm sunlight and the soft morning breeze coming through the open sliding doors.
-Charms hanging from the rafters outside clinked occasionally, adding to the diversity.
+Charms hanging from the rafters outside occasionally clinked, adding to the diversity.

 After several long moments, Ietsugu’s father finally spoke.
 “What do you think, my son?”